 After a new figure has been created, the new figure is not automatically selected.
-To do so, just click on the figure with the selection tool (see Section 4.3.1).
+To do so, just click on the figure with the selection tool (see Section 4.2.1).
 Now, the figure's handles appear.
 In the case of a rectangle or ellipse figure, these are sizing handles which are displayed as small white boxes at the corners of the figure.
 These handles let you change the dimension (and location) of a figure after you created it.
 Depending on the position of the handle, only certain changes are allowed.
 For example, the "east" sizing handle only allows to change the width of a figure, while maintaining the location of the left side, and the "south-west" sizing handle only lets you relocate the lower left corner of a figure, while maintaining the location of the upper and right side.
 The "south-east" handle restricts itself to sizes of equal height and width (squares) as long as the control key is pressed.
+With the shift key pressed, the "south-east" handle restricts itself to constrain the proportions.
 The control key can also be used as a modifier while you are working with the rectangle creation tool (and many other figure creation tools).